 About Steve

-Family: Married to the actress Louise Delamere with whom he had a son, Harry, in 2007.
+Family: Married to the actress Louise Delamere with whom he has two sons.

 School: Haileybury College, Hertfordshire